 - Update the meal planner timer or kitchen whiteboard with cooking and reheated times.
 Remember to add additional prep notes, so you don’t forget.

 Day of the holiday

-As the minutes get closer to the time you’re expecting guests, finish the remaining time-sensitive tasks.
-Don’t worry if you’re still assembling the appetizer as guests arrive as long as the turkey is in the oven!
+As the minutes get closer to the time of your guests’ arrival, finish the remaining time-sensitive tasks.
+Don’t worry if you’re still assembling the appetizer as everyone walks in as long as the turkey is in the oven!

 Here’s a list of the tasks to finish dinner.

 - Hang up the meal timing planner and note the finish times and additional steps needed during cooking.

 - Take out ingredients that need to be at room temperature

 - Put the turkey or ham in the oven

 - Follow the meal timing planner for times to assemble ingredients, start cooking, and for additional steps required during cooking.
 For example, mixing, basting, turning over, or adding ingredients.
 Remember to cross off tasks as you complete them.